tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Footer Section Append/README.md

 * Add sections to the footer.

-  * Add a code block to each section and set the content to the following.
+  * Add a Code block to each section and set the content to the following.

     ```html
     <x-twc-spdfsa />
     ```

     If the section is a Classic Editor section put the code block as the first block of the section.
-Below the code block build up your boilerplate content you want to be added to each product.
+Below the Code block build up your boilerplate content you want to be added to each product.

   * Save the page.